chili-publish/grafx-documentation/docs/GraFx_studio/concept/animation.md

 If you resize the timeline, newly added frames will take this new length by default.

-!!!
-Question
-	How to resize the full timeline, with all elements in there?

 ### Move the start - or end point of a frame

 Scroll all the way to the left (horizontal scroll), and select the edge (when your cursor changes into a double sided arrow).
 Now drag the edge to the left or right. (left won't work, if it's at the beginning)